UTEP-CS-1/website/staging_labs/clab3/spec.md

 This method will be used to select the answer word that the player will try to guess.
 At the start of each game, the player will pick which puzzle number they want to play.

 {: .tip }
-Before moving on, test what your wrote locally and then submit to Gradescope and verify that all WordBank test cases pass.
+Before moving on, check your implementation using `Tester.java` and then submit to Gradescope and verify that all WordBank test cases pass.

 ## WordleLetter